yiimaker/yii2-data-static/README.md

 Usage
 -----
+1. Configure component `yiimaker/yii2-configuration` in config file or in `StaticData` class.
+[More information](https://github.com/yiimaker/yii2-configuration#configuration)
-You need to inherit the class `ymaker\data\statics\StaticData`, then describe it as a normal model.
+2. Inherit the class `ymaker\data\statics\StaticData`, then describe it as a normal model.

 Example
 -------